ELITR/khan-academy-corpus/21-strip-subtitles/README.md

-# Extract audio from downloaded videos
+# Strip subtitles

 Second section extracts audio from downloaded videos and strips subtitles of timestamps and various tags.

 Either process everything in serial:
 ```